 An AE may be assigned to handle the review of a new paper up until the last day of their term.
 This means that an AE’s service generally continues beyond the official end of their term.
 An AE will handle the review of a paper until its final disposition (accept, reject, or revise and resubmit), so the revision of a conditionally accepted paper originally handled by the AE will be assigned to the AE even if their term has nominally ended.
 A revised and resubmitted paper is treated as a new paper, so it will not be assigned to the original AE if their term has expired.

 - supervising the review process of papers assigned to them by the Editors;

 - selecting Reviewers for the assigned papers, based on their scientific expertise and their reliability in providing timely and useful reviews;

 - ensuring the timeliness and quality of the review process, by sending reminders and interacting with Reviewers when needed; and

 - providing a recommendation to the supervising Editor by producing a report that builds on the Reviewers’ comments and includes the AE’s opinion on the paper.

 While Editors strive to assign each paper to an AE with an interest in the paper’s topic, this is not always possible, for load balancing and other reasons.
 AEs must be able to handle the review of papers outside their primary area of expertise.

-AEs are encouraged to familiarize themselves with the T-RO website, particularly Information for Authors, Submission Procedures, and paper types (Regular and Short), to better understand T-RO’s requirements of paper submissions.
+AEs are encouraged to familiarize themselves with the T-RO website, particularly Information for Authors, Submission Procedures, and paper types (Regular, Survey, and Communication), to better understand T-RO’s requirements of paper submissions.

 3 The T-RO Review Process